 - Non-stop gum bleeding

 - Painful toothache

 - Extreme tooth sensitivity

 A good dentist understands that time is of the essence in dental cases like these.
-And they will never make you wait an unreasonable period before treatment during emergencies.
-When you or your child is suspecting that ‘I have a dental emergency,’ just remember to look for a dental office that is close to you.
+They will never make you wait an unreasonable period before treatment during emergencies.
+When you or your child suspects that there is a dental emergency, remember to look for a dental office that is close to you.
 This will let you save more time when you need immediate attention.
 After all, you don’t want to end up driving too fast when you’re dealing with extreme cases since this will increase your risk of getting an accident, especially on a busy street.

 On the other hand, non-urgent dental emergencies include:

 - Lost crown, filling, or bridge